martinheidegger/api-supertest/Readme.md

 # Contribute!

-Please, please contribute :smiley: I wrote this tool to be comfortable when communicating in the company but its far from project.
+Please, please contribute :smiley: I wrote this tool to be comfortable when communicating in the company but its far from perfect.
 Even though I took care when structuring it.
 Open a pull request to fix an [issue](https://github.com/ikkyotech/api-supertest/issues), add an issue.
 I will make sure to respond as fast as I can.